-GiGL is the most comprehensive source of environmental data in Greater London.
+GiGL manages and provides easy access to the most comprehensive source of environmental data in Greater London.
 It is vital this is used by planning authorities and developers to make informed decisions.

 Environmental consultants who commission reports from GiGL access the same evidence base as our local authority partners, ensuring that local decisions are informed by the same information.
-Environmental consultants who choose not to commission a report from GiGL, opting instead to harvest ‘free’ resources online such as Magic and the National Biodiversity Network Atlas (NBN) are consciously bypassing the most up to date natural environment evidence base and providing an inadequately informed assessment.
-They are breaking the terms and conditions of data supply, and this may also compromise your compliance as a public body with both the NPPF and the Natural Environment and Rural Communities Act (NERC).
+Environmental consultants that only consume open data from MAGIC and the National Biodiversity Network Atlas are actively choosing not to follow their profession’s best practice guidance and are likely to provide an inadequately informed assessment as a result.
+This may also compromise your compliance as a public body with both the NPPF and the Natural Environment and Rural Communities Act (NERC).

 The key issues: